karlmdavis/justdavis-karl/dev/dev-env-setup.md

 This document details the setup for the tools used to develop the `justdavis.com` site.
 This site is primarily managed via [Jekyll](http://jekyllrb.com/), a static site generator.

-## Install RVM and Ruby 2
+## Install RVM and Ruby 3

 References:

 * [Installing RVM](https://rvm.io/rvm/install)

-Ubuntu Trusty ships with Ruby 1.9, while Jekyll requires Ruby 2.
-Upgrading the system's default Ruby version is a terrible idea that could break all sorts of other things, so instead, [RVM](https://rvm.io/) will be used to manage user-local versions of the Ruby tooling.

-First, import the RVM signing key:

-    $ gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3

-Install RVM along with the latest stable Ruby release:

-    $ \curl -sSL https://get.rvm.io | bash -s stable --ruby
+Ubuntu tends to ship with old versions of Ruby, and Jekyll tends to require newer versions of it.
+One common way to manage this mismatch is with RVM.

+I haven't had to install RVM in a while; I've been carrying an old version of it around, but see the link above for instructions.

-At this point, RVM is installed and its shell functions are available for new shells.
+Let's assume that RVM is installed and its shell functions are available for new shells.
 To load those functions into already-open terminal sessions, you can run the folloing command in each:

     $ source /home/karl/.rvm/scripts/rvm

-The following commands can be used to list the installed Ruby versions, and activate one of them:
+The following command can be used to install and activate a modern version of Ruby that will work with Kekyll:

-    $ rvm list
+    $ rvm install ruby-3.2.2

-    rvm rubies

-    =* ruby-2.2.1 [ x86_64 ]

-    # => - current
-    # =* - current && default
-    #  * - default

-    $ rvm use 2.2.1
+    $ rvm use 3.2.2

 ### RVM: Gemset for Jekyll